 Difficulty in swallowing is the most common symptom of oesophageal (gullet) cancer.
-There may be some pain in the form of a burning sensation when swallowing food or you may feel that your food is sticking in your throat or chest and you can't swallow it.
+There may be some pain in the form of a burning sensation when swallowing food or you may feel that your food is sticking in your throat or chest and you just can't swallow it.
 This is usually caused by a mass or swelling blocking the oesophagus (gullet).
-Along with this swallowing difficulty the treatment you receive is also likely to affect your food intake as you may have chemotherapy as well as radiotherapy, a tube (stent) may be inserted into the gullet (oesophagus) to make a passageway through an obstruction; a stricture may need stretching (dilatation).
+Along with this swallowing difficulty the treatment you receive is also likely to affect your food intake as you may receive chemotherapy as well as radiotherapy, a tube (stent) may be inserted into the gullet (oesophagus) to make a passageway through an obstruction; a stricture may need stretching (dilatation).
 Whatever the treatment, some thought will be needed as to what can be eaten, the nature of the food and its consistency.
-A diet of soft food can often become based on a theme of soup, jelly and ice cream, which can be very boring.
-This booklet aims to show that it need not be and helps to support and advise what can be eaten throughout the different treatment pathways.
+A diet of soft food can often become based on a theme of soup, jelly and ice cream, which can be very boring over a period of time.
+This booklet aims to show that it need not be and helps to support and advise what can be eaten throughout the different courses of the treatment.